pwolf15/vulkan-dev/README.md

 4. Create logical device and queue: logical device is interface to queue; command buffers are submitted to queue
 5. Add window surface and presentation queue: note presentation queue distinct from graphics queue
 6. Create swap chain: contains queue of images that will be presented to the screen; sync presentation of images with refresh rate of screen
+7. Create image views into images in swap chain

 ### TODO Vulkan